pascalschumann/module-api-doc/README.md

 # Open Module Api Documentation

-Imagine you have a Swagger documentation (Open Api doc) for every module with source code in your repository.
-You open a markdown file and see the interface (public methods) of the module at a glance.
+Imagine you have a Swagger documentation (Open Api doc) for every module with source code in your repository browsable by a module tree on the left side.
+You open a markdown file by click on a module from tree and see the interface of the module (public methods) at a glance.
 No bloating Javadoc/Kdoc with endless comments anymore.
 The source is the doc, the signatures are enough for daily method seeking.
 Wouldn't that be great?

 Basic mockup:
 ```